Seoul Open Challenger

-The Seoul Open Challenger is a tournament for professional tennis players played on outdoor hardcourts.
+The Seoul Open is a tournament for professional tennis players played on outdoor hardcourts.
 The event is classified as an ATP Challenger 100 and an ITF Women's Circuit event and has been held in Seoul, South Korea, since 2014.
-In 2024 it switch status from an ATP Challenger Tour 125 to a Challenger 100.
+In 2024 it switched status from an ATP Challenger Tour 125 to a Challenger 100.
+In 2026 it returned to Challenger 125 status.